-These are the same as above and gives us $n+m$ free variables: $u_1,...u_m,\\ x_1,...,x_n$.
-Then consider for any piece of tree of the shape
+These are the same as above and give us $n+m$ free variables: $u_1,...u_m,\\ x_1,...,x_n$.
+Then consider for any branching vertex, a piece of the tree of the shape

-equations which we have to write for edges $a$ and $b_j, \, j=\bar{1,l}$, incoming for the fixed vertex ($a$) and those outgoing from it, which belongs to an infinite path.
-It is the following system.
+Equations which we have to write for edges $a$, incoming for this vertex and $b_j, \, j=\bar{1,l}$, outgoing from it, and leading to an infinite path, form the following system.

-So, on such a step we get $l-1$ new free variables, corresponding to $l-1$ new infinite pathes along the graph, we got in this vertex.
-If we sum up all new free variables, we have in all vertices of outgoing trees, we arrive to $\gamma(E)$ additional variables.
+So, on such a step we get $l-1$ new free variables, corresponding to $l-1$ new infinite paths along the graph, we got in this vertex (which is equal to the valency of this branching vertex).
+If we sum up all new free variables, which we got from all vertices of outgoing trees, we arrive at $\gamma(E)$ additional variables.
 Note that again, if an outgoing chains are finite, then variables corresponding to their edges are just zero.
-So, we see that in this case also $K_0({\cal O}_E)={\mathbb Z}^{\beta(E) + \gamma(E)}$, and here it is a direct sum of countably infinite number of copies of $\mathbb Z$, and the set enumerating these copies is in $1-1$ correspondence with infinite outgoing pathes.
+So, we see that in this case also $K_0({\cal O}_E)={\mathbb Z}^{\beta(E) + \gamma(E)}$, and here it is a direct sum of the countably infinite number of copies of $\mathbb Z$.
 By this the proof of the theorem is completed.

 \end{proof}